 Alcohol consumption affects reaction times, reduces inhibitions and can render a cyclist incapable of controlling a bicycle.
-Does that mean cycling under the influence is against the law?
+Does that mean cycling under the influence of drink or drugs is against the law?

 Is cycling when drunk illegal?

-In this definition "a road" includes bridleways, so it would also be an offence to cycle "off-road", as well as on the pavement.
+In the above excerpt, the definition of "a road" includes bridleways, so it would also be an offence to cycle off-road, as well as on the pavement.

 The maximum penalty for cycling whilst under the influence of drink or drugs is a £1,000 fine.

-Cyclists are under the same laws as other road users when it comes to obeying road signs and signals.
-With alcohol having reduced their inhibitions, a drunk cyclist may ignore road signs and thereby commit further road traffic offences.
+Cyclists are expected to abide by the same laws as drivers and other road users, including obeying road signs and signals.
+With the risk of alcohol lowering a cyclist's judgement or inhibitions, a drunk cyclist might ignore road signs and thereby commit further road traffic offences.

-What happens when it cannot be proved that the cyclist was drunk?
+What if it cannot be proved that the cyclist was drunk?

-Sometimes it cannot be proved that the cyclist was drunk, but riding in a dangerous manner can mean being convicted under a separate offence.
+Sometimes it cannot be proved that the cyclist was drunk.
+However, riding in a dangerous manner could still lead to a conviction for a separate offence.